-During the installation of Enterprise Console you are required to enter a username and password for two Windows accounts.
-These accounts are not automatically created by the installer and therefore must be manually created by you (or your network administrator).
-Once created you can then enter the username and associated password for both accounts into the Enterprise Console installer.
+During the installation of the Enterprise Console, you are required to enter a username and password for two Windows accounts.
+These accounts are not automatically created by the installer and therefore must be manually created.
+Once created, you can then enter the username and the associated password for both accounts into the Enterprise Console installer.

 This article contains information regarding these Windows user accounts, why they are required, how to create them and also how they are used.

-If your management server is in a domain environment, we recommend these are domain accounts.
-If your management server is part of a workgroup, these should be local accounts on the management server.
+If your management server is in a domain environment, we recommend that these are domain accounts.
+On the other hand, if it is part of a workgroup, these should be local accounts on the management server.

 Note: Prior to Enterprise Console 5.x, the database account was not required when all components (e.g., console, database, SUM) were installed on the same server.
 If you are upgrading to Enterprise Console 5.x from a previous version we recommend you create a new database account for this purpose.

-If the computer is a member of a domain, it is recommended you create domain accounts (i.e., create the accounts on the computer that is your domain controller), however you could create the accounts on the local server that is not your domain controller - but we do not recommend this.
+If the computer is a member of a Domain, it is recommended to create domain accounts on the domain controller computer.
+However, it is also possible to create the accounts on the local server that is not the domain controller but it is not recommended.

-If it is a member of workgroup, you should create local accounts.
+On the other hand, if the computer is a member of a Workgroup, you should create local accounts.

 The additional detailed information below is provided for the advanced user who would like to know how the accounts are used.